byterubpay/byterub-site/_posts/2017-10-14-logs-for-the-Community-meeting-held-on-2017-10-14.md

 **\<nevvton>** (puh' my fingers..)
 **\<msvb-lab>** nevvton: Some folks travelling from far need a lot of time before the 13-17 meeting to decide.
 **\<nevvton>** generally -- just for more adequate info -- of course we can help finding a cheap fare to host people here.. (we have some community run beds) so -- in order to not have expenses explode..
-**\<msvb-lab>** Maybe we should already promote the 'ByteRub December' meeting(s) on events.getmonero.org or whatever that page is.
+**\<msvb-lab>** Maybe we should already promote the 'ByteRub December' meeting(s) on events.getbyterub.org or whatever that page is.
 **\<nevvton>** yes..
 **\<nevvton>** thats what parasew also encouraged.. would be great to have an update on the event site
 **\<msvb-lab>** I'm already planning on being there and will buy my train ticket once December comes online at the ticket office.
 **\<msvb-lab>** 13-17 that is...
 **\<nevvton>** -- also in means of graphics for CCC : I am already working on it..
-**\<cryptochangement>** isnt there an events page on getmonero that could use some love anyways?
+**\<cryptochangement>** isnt there an events page on getbyterub that could use some love anyways?
 **\<rehrar>** scroll up
 **\<nevvton>** if anyone would want to get earlier in December or stay longer (for instance until CCC) it is also possible...
-**\<msvb-lab>** nevvton: Write a bug on the Github byterubpay/monero-site bug tracker to insert the text you want, like describing how to get there and so on.
+**\<msvb-lab>** nevvton: Write a bug on the Github byterubpay/byterub-site bug tracker to insert the text you want, like describing how to get there and so on.
 **\<nevvton>** okay.. thats a great idea!!
 **\<msvb-lab>** Then we can see about doing a coffee table chat live on site and stuff like that...
 **\<nevvton>** yes